TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 ### Trees

-intro here; trees are great for explaining, but tend to perform relatively poorly for prediction.
-Although have low bias (as long as they are grown sufficiently tall), they have high variance.

-input data successively split in a way that decreases **impurity**, `f(p)`, `f(0) == f(1) == 0`;
-  a commonly used metric is the **Gini Index**, `f(p.i) = p.i * (1 - p.i)`, where `p.i` is
-  proportion of observations input to the node that belong to class `i`.
+Decision trees are a way of making predictions about continuous (regression) or categorical (classification) response variables based on a series of `if()` conditionals.
+These conditionals are organized in a tree-like hierarchy, with the sequence of conditionals applied to an observation being a function of the predictor values for that observation.
+Each conditional can be represented as a node in a tree.
+The outcome of the conditional test at a node determines which branch coming out of that node the observation will be passed to.
+Each conditional typically involves a test on a single variable and produces one of two outcomes, such as `TRUE` or `FALSE`.
+So each node produces a two-way or binary split.
+Trees tend to be a great way of representing the logic used to assign response values.
+However, they tend to perform poorly for prediction.
+Although decision trees can be unbiased if they are allowed to grow large enough, they tend to have very high variance due to a tendency to overfit the training-set.

+Fitting a tree involves deciding which variables to use for splitting, the cutoff to use for splitting, and the optimal positions within the tree for each split.
+The way this is usually done in practice is to successively split the data in a way that decreases some sort of loss metric.
+For classification, fitting aims to decrease the class **impurity** of the set of observations in each of the two branches coming out of the node relative to the impurity measure of the set of observations coming into the node.
+There are several possible metrics for impurity.
+They are similar in that they all assign a loss of zero when the the set of observations includes only one class, but differ in how severely they penalize mixed class compositions.
+One very commonly used metric is the **Gini Index**, `f(p.i) = p.i * (1 - p.i)`, where `p.i` is proportion of observations input to the node that belong to class `i`.
   Observations w/ missing values for the split variable are not counted in the impurity calculation.
 Node impurity is `sum.over.i(f(p.i))`, or the sum of class impurities.
-Find variable and split value that minimize the impurity in each of the two output branches.

-The training-set observations are used to build a tree a set of binary decisions is organized into a tree. data are input at the base of the tree and percolate

-a sequence of binary decisions is made, with each decision equivalent to a hierarchy of 'if, then, else' statements. for example, if we were trying to identify a

-rpart.control(`cp=0.01`): primary complexity parameter; split must decrease lack of fit by `0.01` to be considered; `min.split=20`: only for nodes w/ `n > min.split` are further splits attempted; `min.bucket=round(minsplit/3)`: minimum size for a leaf; `xval=10`: number of CV folds used for tuning `cp`; `maxdepth=30`: maximum height (number of nodes from base to leaf) of the final tree.

-For regression, splitting criterion becomes maximizing reduction in total sums-of-squared residuals in sons -- pick variable, cutoff, and conditional mean so as to minimize sums-of-squares.
-Typically has much lower granularity than regression methods.

-McNemar's test: is the proportion of errors different for class A vs class B. Equivalent to a sign test on dichotomous data.
-Want a p-value > cutoff.
-Can also use to compare two classifiers trained + tested with same datasets.
-Here, row1=nobs w/ classifier1 correct; row2=nobs w/ classifier1 wrong; col1=nobs w/ classifier2 correct; col2=nobs w/ classifer2 wrong; Only the active/inactive and inactive/active (misclass) counts are used in the calculation, so this is what is being compared.
-Typically like to have sum of counts in these two cells > 25!!!
-Otherwise a exact binomial test can be used.
-The null is about whether the types of errors are equal in probability. e.g. p(false.pos) == p(false.neg) for one classier; for 2 classifiers, compares (classifier1 wrong + classifer2 right cell) to (classifier1 right + classifier2 wrong cell) w/
-  null being that the proportion of errors (based on test-set) for the two classifiers is the same.
+For regression, the loss is typically something like the mean-squared-error.
+Tree fitting proceeds one node at a time, finding the variable and split value that most minimizes the loss in each of the two branches coming out of the node.
+The process terminates when some minimal node size or level of node loss is achieved.
+This results in a **leaf node** or **terminal node**, which is where the final response value prediction value is assigned.
+  For classification, the most frequently occurring class among the training-set passing to the terminal node is assigned to any new observations that arrive at this node.
+For regression, the mean of the response in the training-set observations that passed into this node is used as the predicted value for new observations destined for this node.

+In the example below, we with use the `rpart::rpart()` function for fitting.
+The fitting process is controlled by an object generated by the `rpart::rpart.control()` function.
+This controls the complexity of the tree as well as parameter tuning using cross-validation.
+The primary `rpart()` argument to be tuned is `cp`, or the **complexity parameter**.
+This is a numeric value that specifies by what proportion a new node split must decrease the loss function in order to be considered for addition to the tree. the `rpart()` function carries out the cross-validation (with fold-number set by the `xval` argument, which defaults to `10`).
+  Another argument used for limiting tree size (and therefore model complexity) is `min.split`, which is the minimum number of training observations that must be assigned to a node for further splits along that path to be considered.
+In addition, we can limit the minimum number of training-set observations assigned to a leaf using the `min.bucket` argument.
+If a split would result in a child node smaller than `min.bucket`, the split will not be attempted.
+We can also limit the maximum tree depth using the `maxdepth` argument, which limits the total number of conditionals that can be applied in series to any single observation.

 ```
 library(rpart)